Pavithra-Sadheeshkumar/N8N-Automation/Invoice/README.md

 # 🧾 AI Invoice Extraction & Billing Automation

 This Automation stop manually entering data from invoices.
-This **n8n workflow** automatically detects new invoice files, uses **Open AI** to read the contents, logs the details into a spreadsheet, and notifies your billing team—all within seconds of a file being uploaded.
+This **n8n workflow** automatically detects new invoice files, uses **Open AI** to read the contents, logs the details into a spreadsheet, and notifies the billing team—all within seconds of a file being uploaded.

 ---